-Law 29/2021 on the protection of personal data, dated 28 October 2021, which is intended to guarantee and protect the fundamental rights of natural persons and, in particular, their personal and familiar privacy with regard to the processing of data.
-This law establishes not only general principles applicable to all processing of personal data but also specific requirements governing the collection and processing of data carried out by both persons and private entities as well as the Andorran Public Administration.
-Please note that Regulation (EU) 2016/679 of the European Parliament and of the Council of 27 April 2016 on the protection of natural persons with regard to the processing of personal data and on the free movement of such data ("GDPR") could impact on transfer of personal data carried out from Andorra due to its extraterritorial scope of application.
+Law 29/2021 on the protection of personal data, dated 28 October 2021, which is intended to guarantee and protect persona data.
+This law establishes not only general principles applicable to all processing of personal data but also specific requirements governing the collection and processing of data carried out by both public and private entities.
+Note that Regulation (EU) 2016/679 of the European Parliament and of the Council of 27 April 2016 on the protection of natural persons with regard to the processing of personal data and on the free movement of such data ("GDPR") could impact on transfer of personal data carried out from Andorra due to its extraterritorial scope of application.